MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-dev-overview.md

 # Developing Extensions V2

 Extensions are a programming model where functionality is defined as an addition to existing objects and defines how they are different or modify the behavior of the solution.
 This section explains how you can develop extensions using the development environment for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
-For an overview of developing apps for Dynamics 365 for Financials, see [aka.ms/GetStartedWithApps](devenv-develop-apps-for-fin.md).
+For an overview of developing apps for [!INCLUDE[d365fin_short_md](includes/d365fin_short_md.md)], see [aka.ms/GetStartedWithApps](devenv-develop-apps-for-fin.md).

 If you're new to building extensions for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], we recommend that you read this document to get an understanding of the basics and terms you will encounter while working.
 Next, follow the [Getting Started](devenv-get-started.md) to set up the tools.